S. – Conspiracy to traffic cocaine

 B. was charged with sexual assault in relation to an allegation by his ex-girlfriend.
 She claimed that he had sexually assaulted her after they had met up for drinks.

 Prior to trial, defence counsel obtained a digital copy of the complainant’s cell phone records through a series of disclosure requests.
 Through a forensic analysis, the defence was able to uncover records that unambiguously contradicted the complainant’s version of events.
 The defence also successfully obtained an order under s.
 276 of the Criminal Code, allowing the defence to introduce evidence of the complainant and the accused’s prior sexual history for permissible purposes.

 Following a week-long trial in the Ontario Superior Court of Justice, B. was acquitted.

 D. was charged with sexual assault.

-Prior to trial, Solomon Friedman successfully applied to obtain the counselling records of the complainant in relation to the incident.
+Prior to trial, the defence successfully applied to obtain the counselling records of the complainant in relation to the incident.
 The records showed a number of crucial discrepancies between the complainant’s original statements and her evidence at the preliminary inquiry.